ehovers10/dci/_chapters/knowledge-in-the-image-of-inquiry.md

 >
 > **Socrates:** Therefore true opinion is as good a guide as knowledge for the purpose of acting rightly.
 (97a-b)

+In terms of its contribution to successful action, which seems to be a primary motivation for knowledge acquisition, true belief fits the bill no worse.
+Still, it seems clear that knowledge *is* better in some way than the corresponding merely true belief.
+Determining the nature of this added benefit is the *epistemic value problem*.

-As an alternative proposal for the value differential, he likens mere true opinion to a statue sculpted by Daedalus.
+As proposal for grounding the value differential, Socrates likens mere true opinion to a statue sculpted by Daedalus.
 Both tend to fly away from their possessor, and their value is similarly limited as a result.
 The added value of possessing knowledge comes from the fact that it is tied down by an *account*.
-He admits, though, that a full acount of knowledge eludes him.
+He admits, though, that a full theory of knowledge eludes him.

 > **Socrates:** Well of course, I have only been using an analogy myself, not knowledge.
 But it is not, I am sure, a mere guess to say that right opinion and knowledge are different.
 There are few things that I should claim to know, but that at least is among them, whatever else it is.
 (98b)

 I think that Socrates proposal for what separates knowledge from true belief is basically correct.
-I hope in this section to show how, from the inquiry-first perspective on knowledge, knowledge as belief tied down by an account has more than just analogy on its side.
+I hope in this section to show how, from the inquiry-first perspective, knowledge as belief tied down by an account has more than just analogy on its side.

 ### Belief stability

 Meno's first stab at an answer to Socrates' probing regarding the value of possessing knowledge is a pretty good one.
-He suggests that the knower is better off than the merely fortunate believer because the knower will successfully navigate her way to Larissa *every time*.
+He suggests that the knower is better off than the fortunately successful believer because the knower will successfully navigate her way to Larissa *every time*.

 > **Socrates:** So right opinion is something no less useful than knowledge.
 >